podium-lib/labs/packages/fastify-podlet-server/README.md

 This is the entrypoint for your apps fallback route.
 You may import dependencies from node_modules and additional source files from /src
 This file must export a default export which is a LitElement class.

+#### **scripts.js [optional]**

+This file can be used to define additional client side scripts that will be loaded.
+This is most useful for ssr-only app modes where you may need to add additional scripting to the SSR'd content.

+#### **lazy.js [optional]**

+This file can be used to lazy load additional client side scripts after the window load event has fired.
+This is useful for adding tracking scripts or other scripts that aren't needed on initial page load.
+Using this can help to get your initial bundle weight down and get pixels on the screen faster.

 #### **server.js [optional]**

 This is your way to hook into the app server by defining a Fastify plugin.
 You must export the a function that is a Fastify plugin.

 This function must be async

 ```js
 export default async function server(fastify, { config, podlet }) {